innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 ## Credentials

-Since AAP runs in an Openshift cluster, we expect the required credentials to be passed as environment variables.
-These environment variables are defined as `Secrets` in Openshift, and used by a container group.
+Since AAP runs in an OpenShift cluster, we expect the required credentials to be passed as environment variables.
+These environment variables are defined as `Secrets` in OpenShift, and used by a container group.

 We define 2 container groups in AAP, one used to reconcile the configuration of AAP itself, and one used for cluster fulfillment operations.